OliveScience/OliveScience.github.io/blog/_posts/2020-09-25-Cross-Validation-in-R-and-Python.md

 ## What is Cross-Validation

 Cross-Validation is an analytical method for assessing how a modeling technique might generalize to new data gathered separately from the data set used to build the model.
 The technique can be referred to as CV, rotation estimation, or out-of-sample testing.
-CV draws upon techniques of random sampling and applies them to model validation within supervised learning task.
+CV draws upon techniques of random sampling and applies them to model validation within supervised learning tasks.
 There are several different methods for implementing Cross-Validation.

   - Leave One Out Cross-Validation: [R](Cross-Validation-in-R-and-Python.html#leave-one-out-cv-in-r) and [Python](Cross-Validation-in-R-and-Python.html#leave-one-out-cv-in-python)
   - Leave **p** Out Cross-Validation: [Explanation](Cross-Validation-in-R-and-Python.html#leave-p-out-cv)